 What are Zero Hour and Question Hour in the Parliament

-A bill is divided into clauses and these become sections when the Bill becomes an Act.
-There are three stages through which a bill has to be passed- Lok Sabha, Rajya Sabha & then the President’s Assent.
+A bill is divided into clauses, which become sections when the Bill becomes an Act.
+A bill has to be passed through three stages: the Lok Sabha, the Rajya Sabha, and the President's Assent.

-Whenever there is a session in the Parliament (be it Budget, Monsoon or Winter), various terms are used which are very important for everyone to know.
-In this article, we have talked about Question hour, Zero Hour, Adjournment etc.
+Whenever there is a session in Parliament (be it Budget, Monsoon or Winter), various terms are used that are very important for everyone to know.
+In this article, we have talked about Question Hour, Zero Hour, Adjournment, etc.

 Question Hour